bhushananokar/Deep-Coders/readme.md

 Mentora is an AI-powered adaptive learning platform that personalizes educational content based on individual learning styles and needs.
 The application uses advanced AI to analyze, adapt, and present content in the most effective way for each user.

+📌📌
+(CLICK ON THE GET STARTED BUTTON OR 'STEM' CARDS TO USE THE APPLICATION )

 ## Features